 The Student Administration will help you with the practicalities during your studies.
 Depending on the education you are studying, you should contact different student administrators.

 Student Administration at the Faculty of Culture and Society

 The Student Administration at the Faculty of Culture and Society has a desk on floor 2B at Niagara.
-Due to the pandemic, the desk is currently closed.
-Instead, you can reach the Student Administration by email.
+The student desk is open Tuesday and Thursday 10.00–14.00.

 Email address för the student administrators at the Department of Global Political Studies